pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 ## Rationale

-There are many open study resources online, our courses can borrow ideas from world-class universities and MOOCs as well.
-The courses will be practice-concentrate, with well-designed programming assignments as the core, Reading materials are also included.
+There are many open study resources online.
+Our courses can borrow ideas from world-class universities and MOOCs as well.
+The courses will be practice-oriented, with well-designed programming assignments as the core.
+Reading materials are also included.

 ## Compatibility